There are a zillion ways to do over bread and bread products – here’s a few of my thoughts. Feel free to add your favorites in the comments section!

 - Always save your ends and crushed up pieces for bread crumbs.
-You can throw them in the food processor or grate and bag up and put in the freezer for “fresh” bread crumbs.
-You can toast in a 300 degree oven, whole or after they’re broken down for browned bread crumbs.
-You can add herbs for flavor.
-Add butter and use for a casserole topping.
-Use in meatloaf and meatballs.
+They can be thrown in the food processor or grated and bagged up and put in the freezer for “fresh” bread crumbs.
+Toast in a 300 degree oven for toasted bread crumbs.
+Add herbs for flavor.
+Add butter and/or cheese and use for a casserole topping.
+Use in meatloafs and meatballs.

 - Make bread pudding or stratas if you have a large quantity of leftover bread.